takemobiteam/takemobi-test.github.io/docs/index.md

 # Overview

-**TUI's Transfer Service** provides guests with a ride from the airport to their hotel and back for most tours, to ports and back for cruises, and between hotels for multi-hotel vacations.
+**TUI's Transfer Service** provides guests with rides between places during tours: from the airport to their hotel and back, to ports and back for cruises, and between hotels for multi-hotel vacations.
 Each one-way ride is a **Transfer**.
 Mobi's Continuous Planning Service enables TUI’s Transfer Service to operate efficiently by scheduling optimized trips with TUI’s fleet in advance and enabling fast on-the-fly adjustments in response to disruptions like flight delays or vehicle breakdowns.

 ## Inputs and Outputs